DanielLiu1123/classpath-replacer/README.md

   exclude all versions of `spring-boot` jars, use `@Action(verb = ADD, value = "org.springframework.boot:spring-boot")`, just omit the version.

-  Using maven coordinate don't exclude the transitive dependencies by default, you can set `recursiveExclude` to true to enable this feature.
+  Using maven coordinate doesn't exclude the transitive dependencies by default, you can set `recursiveExclude` to true to enable this feature.
   `@ClasspathReplacer(recursiveExclude = true, value = {@Action(verb = ADD, value = "org.springframework.boot:spring-boot:3.0.0")})`
   will exclude `spring-boot:3.0.0` and its transitive dependencies.
 You can omit the